School of Behavioral and Brain Sciences

 II.
-Major Requirements: 60 hours (15 hours beyond Core Curriculum)4
+Major Requirements: 60 semester credit hours (15 semester credit hours beyond Core Curriculum)4

 Major Preparatory Courses

-The following are required for all concentration areas: (24 hours)
+The following are required for all concentration areas: (24 semester credit hours)

-Additional Preparatory Courses for AI/Computational Modeling Area (10 hours)
+Additional Preparatory Courses for AI/Computational Modeling Area (10 semester credit hours)

-Major Core Courses required for all concentration areas (12 hours)
+Major Core Courses required for all concentration areas (12 semester credit hours)